sklain/p5-projects/README.md

 ## Setup

-1. Download the p5-complete.zip from the p5 website
-2. Install the live-server extension on vscode
+1. Install the "live server" extension on vscode
-3. Install the p5.vscode extension on vscode
+2. Install the p5.vscode extension on vscode
-4. Install the ESLint vscode extension
+3. Install the ESLint vscode extension

+## Making a new project
+Copy the empty-example folder and rename.
+Start editing script.js...

+## Running a live server

+Once the extensions are installed, live server started with the 'Go live' button on the bottom right of the status bar.